expload/pravda/doc/how-to-single-node.md

 ### 2. Start the node.

 Use `start-bobo.sh` script to start the node.
-Change any options in the script if you need.
+Change any option in the script if you need to (if, for example, one of the used ports is busy).

-After starting the script the following will happen (node will):
+After starting the script the node will:

-1. Create a folder for tendermint and initialize storage.
+1. Create a folder for tendermint and initialize a storage.
 2. Run tendermint passing configuration to it.
 3. Start ABCI server.
 4. Tendermint will connect to the ABCI server and start interactions.